blarney-lang/blarney/README.md

 ```

 where `blc` stands for *Blarney compiler*.
 This is just a script that
 invokes GHC with the appropriate compiler flags.
-(You can also use
-`blci` to get a REPL, and then invoke `main`).
-For this to work, the
+For this to work,
-`BLARNEY_ROOT` environment variable needs to be set to the root of the
+the `BLARNEY_ROOT` environment variable needs to be set to the root of
-repository, and `BLARNEY_ROOT/Scripts` must be in your `PATH`.
-Running
+the repository, and `BLARNEY_ROOT/Scripts` must be in your `PATH`.
-the resulting executable will generate Verilog in `/tmp/twoSort`,
+Running the resulting executable will produce Verilog in the
-which includes a makefile to build a Verilator simulator (`sudo
+`/tmp/twoSort` directory, including a makefile to build a Verilator
-apt-get install verilator`).
-The simulator can be built and run as
+simulator (`sudo apt-get install verilator`).
+The simulator can be
-follows.
+built and run as follows.

 ```sh
 > cd /tmp/twoSort